Al Jazeera Arabic: Availability

-On the web
+Web service

 Al Jazeera Media Network's web-based service is accessible subscription-free throughout the world, at a variety of websites.
 The station launched an English-language edition of its online content in March 2003.
 This English language website was relaunched on 15 November 2006, along with the launch of Al Jazeera English.
 The English and Arabic sections are editorially distinct, with their own selection of news and comment.
 Al Jazeera and Al Jazeera English are streamed live on the official site, as well as on YouTube.
 On 13 April 2009 Al Jazeera launched versions of its English and Arabic sites suitable for mobile devices.

 The Arabic version of the site was brought offline for about 10 hours by an FBI raid on its ISP, InfoCom Corporation, on 5 September 2001.
 InfoCom was later convicted of exporting to Syria and Gaddafi-ruled Libya, of knowingly being invested in by a Hamas member (both of which are illegal in the United States), and of underpaying customs duties.

 In 2014, Al Jazeera Media Network launched an online only channel called AJ+.
 The channel is based out of the former Current TV studios in San Francisco and has outposts in Doha, Kuala Lumpur and other locations.
 It is independent of all of Al Jazeera's other channels and is mostly in an on demand format.
 The channel launched on 13 June 2014 on with a preview on YouTube.
 This was followed in 2017 by the launch of Jetty, a podcast network which is also based out of the former Current TV studios in San Francisco.

 In 2018, Al Jazeera launched a Mandarin-language news website.
 It is the first Arabic news provider to target the Chinese audience.
 The staff of the project will be in contact with their audience via Chinese social media like Weibo, Meipai and WeChat.

 In 2021, Al Jazeera launched a new online platform called "Rightly" aimed at a conservative US audience.
 "Right Now with Stephen Kent" is Rightly's first show and is an opinion-led, in-studio interview program hosted by Stephen Kent.
 Right Now is available on YouTube and as a podcast.
 It was reported that over 100 staff at Al Jazeera signed an open letter to management objecting to the launch, with some of them voicing their unhappiness with Rightly on Twitter.
 In 2022, Al Jazeera reportedly stopped creating content for the program.